-01 – A new law comes into effect in California, prohibiting people from smoking in bars.
+01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 05 – Sonny Bono (of Sonny & Cher fame) dies in a skiing accident at South Lake Tahoe’s Heavenly Ski Resort after colliding with a tree on an intermediate slope.